-THE NATIONAL SHRINE OF SAINT ELIZABETH ANN SETON TO HOLD FIRST ST. JOSEPH’S VALLEY DAYS LIVING HISTORY EVENT THIS WEEKEND
+THE NATIONAL SHRINE OF SAINT ELIZABETH ANN SETON TO HOLD FIRST LIVING HISTORY EVENT TARGETING SCHOOL AGE GROUPS

-St. Joseph’s Valley Days is the Shrine’s newest living history event.
-Over the course of a weekend, visitors will immerse themselves into spring in St. Joseph’s Valley with opportunities to interact with history interpreters portraying real people from Mother Seton’s world, including her students.
+Academy Alive, previously called St. Joseph’s Valley Days, has been reconstructed into a brand new living history experience to accommodate school age groups and families.
+Over the course of a weekend, visitors will immerse themselves into spring at St. Joseph’s Academy with opportunities to interact with history interpreters portraying real people from Mother Seton’s world, including her students.

-The event will include historical interpretation, historic home tours, a petting zoo, colonial dance, and outdoor activities.
-In addition, there is a full schedule of activities for visitors to participate in, including basket weaving, tug-of-war, kite making, a parade of traditional farm animals and more.
+The event will include historical interpretation, historic home tours, a petting farm, and other outdoor activities.
+In addition, there are unique indoor activities for visitors to participate in, including fiber arts, watercolor, pen and ink, and more.
 Visitors are also welcome to bring a picnic lunch to enjoy on the grounds.

-The National Shrine of Elizabeth Ann Seton is currently in the middle of a year-long commemoration of the 200th anniversary of Mother Seton’s death.
-In addition to new living history experiences, other commemoration events and activities include virtual tours of the Basilica and the historical homes on the Shrine’s ground, newly donated artifacts from Mother Seton’s life, and more.
+The National Shrine of Elizabeth Ann Seton is simultaneously continuing Mother Seton’s legacy by celebrating a new chapter after a year-long commemoration of the 200th anniversary of Mother Seton’s death.
+In addition to renewed living history experiences, other events and activities include a series of essays, an added at-home retreat and continued retreats, an emailed prayer program and the renovation of the shrine’s museum and visitors center.
 To learn more about the National Shrine of Elizabeth Ann Seton, please visit setonshrine.org.